shane-kerr/ymmv/README.md

 We are currently working on a separate program which will perform IP fragment reassembly and extract DNS queries and answers from TCP streams.

-* No SRTT algorithm for selecting Yeti root servers to query yet exists.
-This would be helpful for making the program look more like a real recursive resolver.

-* The Yeti servers are only looked up on start.
-Periodic priming will be added.

-* The program sends the same queries to the Yeti root servers that go to the IANA root servers.
-We are working on a change to allow QNAME minimization on Yeti queries, which will remove personally identifiable information and make the tool even more widely useful.

 * No easy way exists to report differences found back to the Yeti operators.
 This will be added as an opt-in "--email-to" command-line